Why it’s important to incorporate with the right number of shares

 - If you’re looking for a guide on how to incorporate your company, we have written one that you can use alongside the Companies House online application portal here.

 If you incorporated with, say, 100 shares of £1 each, that’s not a mistake, that’s actually the default way of doing things, and your next step is to do a share split, which you can do in a few minutes on SeedLegals, easy.

 But, if you incorporated with a paid-up capital of, say, £1M, clearly you can’t actually pay for those shares, so you’ll need to fix that in some other way.
-And there are two ways to do that:
+And there are three ways to do that: